fivequarters/fusebit.io/src/_blog/_posts/monkeypatching-http-request.md

 Hopefully, you’ll find the above code and implementation details helpful!
 Don’t hesitate to reach out if you have any questions, and we’ll be happy to help push through.
 You can find me on the [Fusebit Discord](https://discord.gg/SN4rhhCH), our [community Slack](https://join.slack.com/t/fusebitio/shared_invite/zt-qe7uidtf-4cs6OgaomFVgAF_fQZubfg), and at [benn@fusebit.io](mailto:benn@fusebit.io).

 [Fusebit](https://fusebit.io) is a code-first integration platform that helps developers integrate their applications with external systems and APIs.
-We used monkeypatching ourselves to make our integrations better!
+We used monkey patching ourselves to make our integrations better!
 To learn more, take [Fusebit for a spin](https://manage.fusebit.io/signup) or look at our [getting started guide](​​https://developer.fusebit.io/docs/getting-started)!